Shane32/GraphQL.AspNetCore3/README.md

 `GraphQL.SystemTextJson` package.

 Then update your `Program.cs` or `Startup.cs` to register the schema, the serialization engine, the HTTP middleware and WebSocket services.
-Also configure GraphQL in the HTTP pipeline by calling `UseGraphQL` at the appropriate point.
+Configure WebSockets and GraphQL in the HTTP pipeline by calling `UseWebSockets` and `UseGraphQL` at the appropriate point.
 Below is a complete sample of a .NET 6 console app that hosts a GraphQL endpoint at `http://localhost:5000/graphql`:

 #### Project file